evryn/laravel-code-challenge-1/README.md

 1. Create a service called `ImageStorage`
 1. Decide to use a driver by looking up a `IMAGE_STORAGE_DRIVER` environment variable as config.

-> Hint: It's OK to use mocked S3 uploads.
+> Note: It's OK to use mocked S3 uploads.
 We don't want its real functionality for this testing project.

 > Hint: Write a new migration for `images` table and keep the strategy method used there.

 ## Version 3 (Optional)